Cart 0

 Grade 7

+In Grade 7 Science, students engage in an integrated curriculum that weaves together physical, life, and Earth science through hands-on inquiry, data analysis, and evidence-based reasoning.
+Throughout the year, students deepen their understanding of experimental design and use models, investigations, and argumentation to explain complex scientific concepts.
 Students begin by exploring the classification of matter as pure substances and mixtures and then use models to describe the atomic composition of simple molecules and extended structures.
 Through data analysis, they investigate chemical reactions—examining properties of substances before and after interactions—and explain how mass is conserved in these processes.
 They also take on a design challenge to create and refine a device that either releases or absorbs thermal energy through chemical changes.
 In life science, students explore how the human body functions as a system of interacting subsystems made of cells.
-They analyze how genetic and environmental factors influence the growth of organisms and model how food is transformed through chemical reactions to support life.
-Their work includes constructing explanations for how photosynthesis drives the cycling of matter and flow of energy in ecosystems.
+They will use the learning from this unit to be scientists-in-action as they carry out research projects related to this topic and present it at the annual Science Expo.
+They analyze how genetic and environmental factors influence the growth of organisms and model how food is transformed through chemical reactions to support multiple levels of life; including constructing explanations for how photosynthesis drives the cycling of matter and flow of energy in ecosystems.
 As Earth and environmental scientists, students model the cycling of Earth’s materials and the energy flow that drives geological processes.
 They study ecosystems to understand the effects of resource availability, interactions among organisms, and how biodiversity and ecosystem services can be maintained.
 Students evaluate human impacts on the planet—investigating climate change, examining patterns in natural resource distribution, and designing ways to monitor and reduce those impacts.
+To wrap up the year, students explore concepts of energy and forces through rocketry — tying together previous studies of physical science through case studies, simulations, and engineering processes.
 Throughout the course, students develop as scientists by asking compelling questions, constructing models, analyzing data, and using evidence to support claims.
 They are challenged to think critically about the systems that shape our world and the role humans play in influencing them.

 Grade 8

 This course is an introduction to physical science and develops the formal aspects of physics and chemistry within a broader context of big data in the physical world.
 The language, methods, and concepts of physical science are refined with attention paid to the relationship between mathematics and science in experiment and theory.
-Motion, forces, energy and thermodynamics form the backbone of the physics concepts, which link to chemistry through the study of atomic structure, the Periodic Table of elements, chemical formulas and chemical reactions.
-At the end of the year, students will use large public data sets to create an infographic about a topic of their choosing to share at the STEAM Expo.
+Motion, forces, energy and thermodynamics form the backbone of the physics concepts, which link to chemistry through the study of atomic structure, the Periodic Table of elements, chemical formulas, and chemical reactions.
+At the end of the year, students use large public data sets to create an infographic about a topic of their choosing to share at the STEAM Expo.

 Grade 5 students take either French or Spanish and continue that language through at least Grade 8.
 The program builds upon the Lower School program, and aims to introduce basic grammar, increase vocabulary and further expose students to the cultures of French and Spanish-speaking countries.
 Emphasis is placed on fostering boys' comfort with speaking and listening to the target language, which is achieved through a deliberate program of language immersion.